 "A. Because he finished by his learning what the other began by his zeal, and thus drew a second line parallel to the former; ever since which time Freemason's lodges in all Christian countries, have been dedicated to the one, or the other, or both of these worthy and worshipful men."

-The Preston Lectures, which is what our own rituals are based upon (by way of Thomas Smith Webb in the U.S.), were the standard in the premiere Grand Lodge of England until the reconciliation between the "Ancient" and "Modern" factions in 1813, when a compromise was developed.
+William Preston's Lectures, which is what our own degree ritual lectures are based upon (by way of Thomas Smith Webb in the U.S.), were the standard in the premiere Grand Lodge of England until the reconciliation between the "Ancient" and "Modern" factions in 1813, when a compromise was developed.
 References to the Saints were removed, the parallel lines were said to represent Moses and Solomon, and the lodges dedicated "to God and his service."
-Our English brethren removed the saints to eliminate any hint of religious sectarianism, but lost a vital aspect of Masonic symbolism and teaching in the process.
+Our English brethren removed the saints to eliminate any hint of religious sectarianism, but in so doing lost a vital aspect of Masonic symbolism and teaching in the process.

-The symbol itself is actually based on an ancient astrological and later alchemical symbol.
-The point in the center originally represented the Earth in some societies, which was thought to be the center of the universe.
-The heavens were believed to spin around the Earth, represented by the circle.
-Over time, the heliocentric theory of the universe prevailed, and the symbol settled into actually being representative of the Sun (Sol).
+The symbol itself is actually based on an ancient astrological and later alchemical symbol known by many today as a circumpunct (a term popularized in Dan Brown's Masonic-influenced novel The Lost Symbol).
+The point in the center (image at right) originally represented the Earth in some societies, which was thought to be the center of the Universe.
+The Heavens were believed to spin around the Earth, represented by the circle.
+Over time, the heliocentric theory of the Universe prevailed, and the circumpunct symbol settled into actually being representative of the Sun (Sol).

-As alchemy became established in the Renaissance, that science developed related symbolism to depict elements.
+As alchemy became established in the Renaissance, that science developed its own associative symbolism to depict elements.
 Seven particular metals were denoted to be essential planetary elements, principal among them being gold, which was thought to be the most perfect metal.
 Gold was associated with the Sun for its luminescence and color, and for its perfection.
-So its symbol also became the point within a circle.
+So its alchemical symbol also became that same point within a circle.

 As alchemy developed and became more intertwined with Qabalistic philosophies, some of its proponents like the revolutionary 16th century scientist Paracelsus suggested that celestial bodies affected different parts of the body, and associated the heart with the Sun.
 So, this is probably the evolution of how Freemasonry first adopted this symbol of the Sun and gold to represent the human soul or conscience that strives for perfection, and its relation to both Mankind and to the universe that revolves around us in our own little personal orbits.

 (Also related to Masonic symbolism from our opening ritual is the metal silver, which was associated with the Moon, or Luna, and represented by a crescent.
-Its own Qabalistic association was to the brain, which was associated with theories of the effects of the Moon's phases on the mind, and our eventual use of the related word "lunacy."
-So, when we open lodge, note the balance of the Sun or heart, the Moon or brain, and the role of the Master of the Lodge, governing them both with"equal regularity.")
+The silver Moon's Qabalistic association was to the brain, which was associated with older theories of the effects of the Moon's phases on the mind, and our eventual use of the related word "lunacy."
+So, when we open lodge, note the balance between the Sun or heart, the Moon or brain, and the pivotal role of the Master of the Lodge in the center, governing them both "with equal regularity."
+This is why in Continental Masonic lodges, the Master's chair is frequently seen flanked by images of the Sun and Moon on the wall.)

 The two parallel lines were eventually added to the astrological version of the Sun symbol, and represented the summer and winter solstices, the longest and shortest days of the year.
-For thousands of years, these days were celebrated as pagan feast days all over the world, and they were especially important to farming societies, because they were the astronomical methods of determining planting seasons.
+For thousands of years, these two days six months apart were celebrated as pagan feast days all over the world, and they were especially important to farming societies, because they were the astronomical methods of calculating planting seasons.

-Operative Freemasonry was first developed when Roman Catholicism was the prevailing religion, and these feast days continued under the Church of England.
-It was common for guilds and other trade groups to adopt a patron saint or two.
-Some Masons picked both Saints John, and over the centuries Masons commonly celebrate their feast days with banquets.
+Operative Freemasonry was first developed when Roman Catholicism was the prevailing religion throughout the Western world, and these feast days continued under the Church of England.
+It was common for guilds and other trade groups to adopt one or more patron saints.
+Some operative masons picked both Saints John, and over the centuries speculative Freemasons commonly celebrate these feast days with banquets.
 And curiously, even though Freemasonry today is non-denominational and non-sectarian, American Masons have retained these customs of old.
 Most rituals in America say that Masons come “from a lodge of the Holy Saints John of Jerusalem,” while in other parts of the world, lodges are dedicated to King Solomon.

-John the Baptist was zealous, while John the Evangelist was learned, and by picking both of them as patron saints, Masons symbolically united both passion and reason.
+Consider that John the Baptist was zealous, while John the Evangelist was learned, and by picking both of them as patron saints, Masons symbolically united — and juxtaposed — both passion and reason, keeping them both in balance at all times, again "with equal regularity."

 More information about the Feast of St. John the Evangelist from the indispensable Handbook of Christian Feasts and Customs by Fr.
 Francis X. Weiser, SJ: